Frequently Asked Questions about Red Mountain Colorado

 Do the students have private rooms?

-All rooms are shared with three to four students per room.
+All rooms are shared with two students per room.

 Do students have chores?